AppliedBioinformatics/runBNG/Manual.md

 3) Once all needed dependencies installed, users may go to the runBNG directory again and type '/runBNG' to check wheter the dependencies are set properly.
 If there are still errors, users may use:
-    "export PATH=/path/to/installed/needed_dependency:$PATH" to set each dependencies.
+    "export PATH=/path/to/installed/needed_dependency:$PATH" to set each dependency.
     For instance:
     <pre>
       export PATH=$HOME/.linuxbrew/Cellar/gcc/5.3.0/bin:$PATH